 "Mr. Kelman's assertion that the ACPO Principles have been broken in this case is incorrect.
 The principle that applies in this case is Principle 2 which allows examiners to access live machines provided that they are competent to do so and can explain the consequences of their actions to a Court.
-Mr. Coulthard's comments at paragraph 28 of his first Affidavit that he kept handwritten contempraneous notes exhibited at 'JDC3' to Mr. Coulthard's second Affidavit, and can confirm that he has complied with ACPO Principle 3 by keeping an audit trail of his actions.
-I would point out that there is one omission from Mr. Coulthard's contempraneous notes.
+Mr. Coulthard's comments at paragraph 28 of his first Affidavit that he kept handwritten contenpraneous notes exhibited at 'JDC3' to Mr. Coulthard's completed with ACPO Principle 3 by keeping an audit trail of his actions.
+I would point out that there is one omission from Mr. Coulthard's contenpraneous notes.
 This omission relates to the two attempts to image the servers with the forensic tools 'Rapton' and 'Helix 3, as mentioned at paragraphs 18 and 19 of Mr. Coulthard's first Affidavit, and paragraph 31 of his second affidavit.
 Whilst in a perfect world, Mr. Coulthard would have mentioned these actions in his notes, his failure to mention them does not, in my view, amount to a breach of ACPO Principle 3."